 3.3.2.
 Water, health and conservation

-Investment in sustainable management, species and habitat protection, and restoration of freshwater ecosystems is fundamental to meet underlying human health and food security needs within SDGs 2, 3 and 6.
+Investment in sustainable management, species and habitat protection, and restoration of freshwater ecosystems [at the watershed scale] is fundamental to meet underlying human health and food security needs within SDGs 2, 3 and 6.
 Moreover, this investment should accelerate actions under SDG 15 to ensure that freshwater systems are able to provide essential services and benefits for people and nature in the future.
 IUCN will help identify Nature-based Solutions investments, taking actions to support water, sanitation and health.
 These will also maintain aquatic biodiversity and ecosystem integrity, through safeguarding the quality of source waters, reducing pollution, and maintaining or restoring these systems to maximize their functioning.
 The Union’s work will develop and source the best available scientific assessments and knowledge for decision makers.

 3.4.
 Oceans